 Planning a Disney trip in 2019 or 2020?
 Need to know how to save money on food?
 You are in the right place!

 Have no fear!
-This ultimate guide will walk you through how I feed my family at Disney for cheap, with lots of different options that will be sure to inspire you (and your grocery budget!).
+This ultimate guide will walk you through how to feed your family at Disney for less, with lots of different options that will be sure to inspire you (and your grocery budget!).

 This guide is meant to show you how I plan and prepare for my Disney Family Vacation while budgeting the food- if you want the summary, just skip to the bottom!